ADLINK-IST/opensplice/src/api/dcps/docs/DCPS_QoS_Presentation.md

  the DataReaders should be locked for incoming updates by invoking the begin_access on the \ref DCPS_Modules_Subscription "Subscriber" prior to accessing the first \ref DCPS_Modules_Subscription_DataReader "DataReader".
 If all concerned  DataReaders have been accessed properly, they can be unlocked for incoming updates by invoking the end_access on the \ref DCPS_Modules_Subscription "Subscriber".
 \endif
+Note that in this case a \ref DCPS_Modules_Subscription "Subscriber" is created in a disabled state.
+This allows the application to create all concerned DataReaders, preventing any transactions from completing prematurely before all DataReaders have been created.
+The application must explicitly enable the subscriber after it has finished creating DataReaders.

 If access_scope is set to GROUP and ordered_access is set to TRUE, then ordering is maintained between samples that are written by DataWriters attached to a common \ref DCPS_Modules_Publication "Publisher" and received by DataReaders attached to a common \ref DCPS_Modules_Subscription "Subscriber".
 This way the subscribing application can